BryanDedeur/robot-navigation-project/README.md

 ./robot-navigation
 ```

+## Data Structure

+For this project, we use stl vector as 1000x1000 map containing 1,000,000 nodes with occupancy and log_odd_mean.
+The map is initialized with zero log_odd_means and area of obstacle as occupied.
+As the

 ## Results

 The output of the data is represented on a portable pixel map (.ppm) image file containing RGB color values for every pixel location.